crodway/crodway.github.io/_posts/2018-05-25-finally-finished-lost-in-space-feels-like-they-had.md

 ---

 Finally finished Lost in Space.
-Luckily the wage budget for next season should now be lower to offset the final episode's fx budget.
+I wonder if they had to write out 80% of the cast for next season in order to pay for the effects in that final episode.
 I do love a good robot fight.